List of contents:

 - Switch to the PayPerView tab and paste the URL of your preview video into the Preview field.
 You do not have to set the preview if you don’t want to.
 If you leave the field empty, the video just won’t play and instead of playback, only the buy button will appear (see in the example below).

-- Now move to the Price fields and write in the value you want to be the price for renting or downloading the video.
+- Now move to the Price fields and write in the value you want to be the price for renting or buying the video.
 For instance, number 5.5 will set the fee to $5.50.
 Afterwards just click the Update button.

 After inserting the Pay Per View video, the plugin will automatically create a new item, which you will be then able to find and further edit in the WooCommerce Products, located in your WordPress admin menu.
 Go to Products -> All Products and then click on the product you wish to edit.